 3 Common Types Of Winter Water Damage

 Although water damage can happen year-round, winter gives water damage a variety of outlets that the other seasons don’t offer.
 Because of this, winter storms cause billions of dollars in damage every year in the United States.
-Cousino Restoration is here to explain three different types of common winter water damage that can affect your home or business.
+Cousino Restoration & Environmental is here to explain three different types of common winter water damage that can affect your home or business.

 Freezing pipes are probably one of the most known culprits of water damage in the winter.
 But why does it even matter if your pipes freeze?